What is software testing?

 - Focus on symptoms of the bug instead, if the bug summary has a limited length.
 For instance, “An error pop-up displays instead of a file is downloaded when clicking on the Download link on 'My Scoopons' page with Firefox browser” should be changed to “An error pop-up displays when trying to download the file”.

 We hope that the above techniques will be useful for you in planning and executing your testing yet ensuring to pass the quality of software releases.
-From which, you will be able to sharpen your software testing skills quickly.
+From this, you will be able to sharpen your software testing skills quickly.

 Thank you for your interest in our sharing!